AMDRAS Training - Certificate of Training (COT) Course

 Course Content

-The course exceeds the minimum requirements for AMDRAS training with the addition of training in video mediation facilitation skills and practical training in pre-mediation.
+The course exceeds the minimum requirements for AMDRAS training by adding training in video mediation facilitation skills and practical training in pre-mediation.

-The time line shows the path your training will take.
+The image shows the path your training will take.

 Technology

-This course is delivered fully online.
+This course is delivered entirely online.
 You will need the following technology:

 - Video and Audio – Camera (built into laptops) and Microphone / Speakers.
 We recommend using headphones if you have any background noise.

-Course Overview Video: Explore what the course offers!
+Course Overview Video: the revised course video will be out soon.

 Frequently Asked Questions

-We deliver this course over 6 weeks.
-We believe that this supports better learning outcomes providing you with the opportunity to learn and absorb the information and skills development this training course provides.
+We believe that this supports better learning outcomes, providing you with the opportunity to learn and absorb the information and skills development this training course provides.

 We include training in facilitating mediation online using video mediation on the Zoom video meeting platform.
 The training includes how to put people in waiting rooms, how to share your screen, record your meeting – for training purposes only, you would not record a mediation with clients!